 What is Amazon Prime Reading?

-The service will be available on a variety of devices including Kindle tablets as well as Apple or Android-powered devices.
-And yes, it includes a selection of Audible companions as well.
+The service will be available on a variety of devices, including Kindle tablets as well as Apple or Android-powered devices.
+And yes, it includes a selection of Audible (alternatives) companions as well.

 “Prime Reading builds the habit of reading.
 Prime members can now read their favorite titles at no additional cost by conveniently downloading and reading eBooks within minutes.
 They can discover and read new and bestselling titles from a variety of authors at no additional cost. eBooks under Prime Reading include all genres like Literature & Fiction, Travel, and Romance,” said Rajiv Mehta, Country Manager, Kindle India.